A new era of localization begins with Lokalise AI

 Tatiana Ryabinina, localization manager at Co-Founder and Managing Director at Grow-thru, said:

 “What helps in my experience are guidelines that are actually created to put translators in a position to make copy decisions.
-Most style guides I have seen have do’s and don’ts, but no explanation of the reasoning behind them.”
+Most style guides I have seen have do's and don'ts, but no explanation of the reasoning behind them.
+If you don't want religious references in your translations, the best way to avoid them is to explain why you wouldn't want them in your brand messages, and learn from your translator’s mistakes.”

 AI tools have only recently adopted style guides.
 That’s what makes them more powerful than their AI predecessors.
 Prompts are like rules within a style guide.
 The difference is that a style guide can be reused over and over again without you having to rewrite the rules.
-You just upload your style guide once and AI tools will deliver outputs that reflect your brand style.
-Style guide rules are also likely to be more concise and to the point after some testing and fine-tuning.

-The goal of a style guide is the same for Lokalise AI as it is for human translators: to create a consistent user experience for all users in any language.
+The goal of a style guide is the same for AI as it is for human translators: to create a consistent user experience for all users in any language.
 Both types should be written clearly and concisely.
 However, the content and structure couldn’t be more different.

 While human translators can infer context and pick up on subtle nuances, AI translators are not quite there yet.
 So a translation style guide for AI needs to be much more explicit and comprehensive.
 It should include clear instructions on how to handle ambiguity, slang, idioms, and other complex language constructs.

-This approach was confirmed during the testing of Lokalise AI.
 We discovered that very detailed rules are more effective than guidelines.
 Each rule should relate to only one topic or scenario, and include an example.
-In comparison to a guideline-based style guide for humans, Lokalise AI needs clearly defined instructions for how to handle tone, abbreviations, date formatting, translation lengths, etc.
+In comparison to a guideline-based style guide for humans, AI needs clearly defined instructions for how to handle tone, abbreviations, date formatting, translation lengths, etc.

 Here’s an example of a specific rule you would add to your AI style guide about formality: